 Needing direction

-Having a theme or limitation might seem strange when you feel stuck but boundaries can help you to pin down a starting point.
+Having a theme or limitation might seem strange when you feel stuck.
+But too much freedom can be paralysing and boundaries can help you to get going.

-Too much freedom can be paralysing so if you lack direction or your vision is vague, try adding some limitations.
-Start with a limited palette, a theme or even a technique to use in your book.
-For example focus on mixing blues, layering collage patterns or quick portraits drawn with a continuous line.
-Find a starting point that sparks your interest for now.
+Choose a limited palette, a theme or even a technique to use in your book.
+Focus on mixing limited colours, layering collage or quick portraits drawn with a continuous line.
+Think of something that sparks your interest for now and follow that.

 What if I don’t like where it’s headed?